Mazyod/Mazyod.github.io/content/posts/2011-11-18-the-usual-fail.md

 title: The Usual FAIL
 author: mazyod
-tags: ios
+category: ios
 comments: true
 date: 2011-11-18 18:09:04+00:00
 slug: the-usual-fail
-tags:
+tags: iPhone, Javascript, UIKit, UIWebview
-- iPhone
-- Javascript
-- UIKit
-- UIWebview
 wordpress_id: 40

 Obviously enough ..
 I have failed to be the frequent poster I dreamt of being.
 (Why is dreamt not a word?
 Someone please contact the association responsible and force them to add it).
 Well, I **was** out of the country for more than a week.
 And I **was** bombarded with 2 projects and 2 midterms that I had to prepare within a week.
 Fortunate enough for me, I finished the projects and both midterms got postponed :D.